ARM-software/acle/main/acle.rst

 Copyright
 =========

-* Copyright 2011-2021, Arm Limited and its affiliates.
+Copyright 2011-2021 Arm Limited <open-source-office@arm.com>.
-* Copyright 2021 Valeria Daneva <valeria.daneva@arm.com>
-* Copyright 2021 Tejas Belagod <tejas.belagod@arm.com>

 About this document
 ===================